l1ghtspeed/Programming-Notes/WebDevEncyclopedia.md

 **E.G.** Facebook's webapp looks good on mobile and on a large monitor, because it has a expertly made responsive design.

 ## S -

+### SaaS
+Not to be confused with SASS, a styling tool.
+SaaS stands for "Software as a Service".
+Basically referring to any kind of software platform that provides some kind of service.

+**E.G.** Amazon's AWS is a SaaS based product, as it provides a whole host of services through software, through the cloud.

 ### Snakecase
 A naming style in which spaces are replaced with underscores.
 This is the standard naming convention for SQL tables and columns.